kinetikalab/project_aetheris/power_electronics/transformer/README.md

 # Description

+**CURRENT TRANSFORMER DESIGN IS INCORRECT - IDEA OF DECREASING PRIMARY INDUCTANCE WAS WRONG.
+NEW DESIGN TO BE READY IN MID OF NOV**

 Design of a high-voltage resonant transformer (L1-L2).
 See the equivalent circuit diagram in [equivalent_circuit](/power_electronics/equivalent_circuit).

 The current coupling coefficient achieved is **k = 0.6**, but with precise assembly and proper selection of magnetic cores, it could exceed **0.9**.